This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Monsteras are usually not affected by pests.
 However, specific bugs under the leaves can bother the plant.

-To avoid this, all you need to do is wipe down the leaves with a damp cloth, remove any dust from the leaves, and improve the plant’s growth.
+To avoid this, you only need to wipe down the leaves with a damp cloth, remove dust from the leaves, and improve the plant’s growth.

 And if you come across any pests, you can use a gentle insecticide or a kitchen detergent solution to wipe the leaves.